 A valuable and vital part of preventing injuries and ensuring your sports dog stays in tip-top shape is ensuring they are well-rested between activities and training.
 There are several ways to help your dog recover more quickly between activities.
 For example, the latest advancement in the canine magnetic therapy market provides sports dogs with a technology suitable for use directly after exercise as no heat in generated by its revolutionary approach.

-This new addition to the ever-growing magnetic therapy market has become a popular product within the dog agility community and has the backing of some top-named dog agility handlers in the sport both for the ongoing support of their dogs and to support any injuries that may occur.
+This new addition to the magnetic therapy market has become a popular product within the dog agility community and has the backing of some top-named dog agility handlers in the sport both for the ongoing support of their dogs and to support any injuries that may occur.
 Other treatments and therapies which are widely used to support dogs’ ongoing health are hydrotherapy sessions, massage and physiotherapy – all of which are designed to support the dogs’ ongoing rehabilitation.

 Build a Bond That Keeps Them Safe